HL7/uv-dx-pq/input/pagecontent/index.md

 **In-scope**
 - Products regulated as drugs (Small and large molecule medicinal products together with their functional and non-functional packing components; prescription, over the counter and hospital products)
 - Developmental and authorized medicinal products
-- Data exchange within a biopharmaceuticalcompany, between companies, or between companies and their industry stakeholders (e.g., contract labs, contract manufacturers) (See Background/Considerations for Implementation for further detail on this topic.)
+- Data exchange within a biopharmaceutical company, between companies, or between companies and their industry stakeholders (e.g., contract labs, contract manufacturers) (See Background/Considerations for Implementation for further detail on this topic.)

 **Out of scope**
 - Products regulated as devices
 - Veterinary drugs
 - Data exchange with National Competent Authorities / national regulatory authorities for medicinal product authorization and maintenance.
-- Instructions on how to transform from the default FHIR XML or JSON described in this IG to another format required by a national competent health authority (e.g., Word, PDF).
+- Instructions on how to transform from the default FHIR XML or JSON described in this IG to another format required by National Competent Authorities / national regulatory authorities (e.g., Word, PDF).

 **Note:**
 - Devices and veterinary drugs are only out of scope for version 1.0.0 of the implementation guide.
 New product lines will be brought in scope in future iterations.
 - This implementation guide is designed to serve as a standard for structuring and exchanging pharmaceutical quality content; i.e., a content exchange standard.
-This implementation guide is not a submission standard and is therefore not intended for submission to national competent authorities  National Competent Authorities / national regulatory authorities for medicinal product authorization.
+This implementation guide is not a submission standard and is therefore not intended for submission to National Competent Authorities / national regulatory authorities for medicinal product authorization.
-- Biopharmaceutical sponsors are expected to reference and adhere to the relevant national regulatory guidance when preparing data for submission to national competent authorities National Competent Authorities / national regulatory authorities  responsible for medicinal product authorization.
-E.g., Health Canada’s [Filing submissions electronically](https://www.canada.ca/en/health-canada/services/drugs-health-products/drug-products/applications-submissions/guidance-documents/filing-submissions-electronically.html) webpage; US FDA’s [Electronic Regulatory Submission and Review](https://www.fda.gov/drugs/forms-submission-requirements/electronic-regulatory-submission-and-review) webpage
+- Biopharmaceutical sponsors are expected to reference and adhere to the relevant national regulatory guidance when preparing data for submission to National Competent Authorities / national regulatory authorities responsible for medicinal product authorization.
+E.g., Health Canada [Filing submissions electronically](https://www.canada.ca/en/health-canada/services/drugs-health-products/drug-products/applications-submissions/guidance-documents/filing-submissions-electronically.html) webpage;
+U.S. Food & Drug Administration (FDA) [Electronic Regulatory Submission and Review](https://www.fda.gov/drugs/forms-submission-requirements/electronic-regulatory-submission-and-review) webpage
-(and the developing project for [PQ/CMC FHIR Submissions to FDA](https://confluence.hl7.org/display/BRR/Pharmaceutical+Quality+%28PQ%29+-+Regulatory+Use+Case)); or The EMA’s [eSubmission](https://esubmission.ema.europa.eu/) website.
+(and the developing project for [PQ/CMC FHIR Submissions to U.S. FDA](https://confluence.hl7.org/display/BRR/Pharmaceutical+Quality+%28PQ%29+-+Regulatory+Use+Case));
+or the European Medicines Agency (EMA) [eSubmission](https://esubmission.ema.europa.eu/) website.

 ### Technical Overview
 This implementation guide is based upon FHIR version 5.0.0 and is a Universal Realm Specification.